memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 3. upload the build artifacts

 Before we can start, let's first upload our Docker image to the GitHub Container Registry.
-This will allow us to use the image in our GitHub Actions workflow.
+Uploading to the registry will allow us to use the image in our GitHub Actions workflow.

 Pushing the image to the GitHub container registry requires logging in (instructions